yothgewalt/truewallet-gift-vouchers-in-go/README.md

 # 📦 Truewallet Gift Vouchers with Golang

 ⠀⠀**Today**, people who make websites about purchasing goods or anything related to that transaction.
 They will have one of the transaction options, **Truewallet**, which is widely used in Thailand.
-However, we cannot use the core of the transaction in the normal way. **Unless you are a company and request to use the services of the official Truewallet for the main purpose of the transaction.**
+However, we cannot use the core of the transaction in the normal way. **Unless you are a company and request to use the services of the official Truewallet for the core of the transaction.**

 ⠀⠀Until Truewallet has created a **Gift Voucher** to send money on any occasion through a link that Truewallet has generated.
 Just send the link to someone else and they will be able to receive your money.